Name: Oliver Dunn

 - British industrial production and energy consumption by industry in 1954 and 1963.
 Funded by the grant ‘Who did the dirty work?
 Energy embodied in European and global trade, 1800-1970’, from the Swedish Research Council.

-- Data analysis for The History of Energy and the Environment.
+- Statistical analysis for The History of Energy and the Environment.
 Joint Center for History and Economics.

 - Outline lectures on British Economic and Social History and special series of four lectures, Agricultural and Agrarian change.

-- Alvarez-Palau, Eduard J., O. Dunn, Historical landing locations and sailing coastal routes in England and Wales, 2018 (under review with Research Data).
+- Alvarez-Palau, Eduard J., O. Dunn, Historical landing locations and sailing coastal routes in England and Wales, 2019 (forthcoming: Data in Brief).

 - Bogart, D., O. Dunn, E. Alvarez and L.M.S.
-Shaw-Taylor, ‘Speedier delivery: coastal shipping times and speeds during the age of sail’, 2018 (revise/resubmit with Economic History Review).
+Shaw-Taylor, ‘Speedier delivery: coastal shipping times and speeds during the age of sail’, 2019 (revise and resubmit: Economic History Review).

 - Dunn, O., ‘Corrupting Practices and the New Customs of England (c.1558-70)’, online working papers Datini-Ester advanced seminar, 1/2015.